 1. Business Charge Card

 A charge card is identical to a credit card, with the exception that you cannot make monthly minimum payments.
 They also don’t have a predetermined credit limit.
 Instead, there are a few approval criteria to determine whether a charge is granted or denied.
 Additionally, it enables you to make purchases without deducting funds from your company’s bank account.
-Moreover, the business credit is approved and granted based on the following:- Business credit score
+Moreover, the business credit is approved and granted based on the following:

 - Current financial status